Skip to main content

 A woman holding an award stands next to a man in a suit, both posing in front of a Northwood University backdrop—celebrating the achievements of Future Professionals and emerging Automotive Leaders.

-Included with the award is a $10,000 donation to a charity of Case’s choice, along with a $10,000 contribution to the Barbara Cox Memorial Scholarship Fund, which was awarded to Northwood student Breanne Pratley.
+Included with the award is a $10,000 donation to a charity of Case’s choice, along with a $10,000 contribution to the Barbara Cox Memorial Scholarship Fund, which awarded a gift to Northwood student Breanne Pratley.

 Case’s relationship with Northwood University spans decades, during which she has been honored as an Outstanding Business Leader, Distinguished Woman of the Year, and Dealer Education Award recipient — making her selection as Barbara Cox Woman of the Year especially meaningful to the Northwood community.